rudra18ss/Hinge_Loss.Repo/README.md

 - It is used to find a linear decision boundary that can separate two classes of data.
 - The perceptron algorithm uses a loss function called the "hinge loss" function.
 - The hinge loss function is a type of margin loss function that penalizes misclassifications.
-- It measures the distance between the predi
+- It measures the distance between the prediction